 Past professions: multiple roles within the football program, working at BSC since 2012

-Identify with this profession: did not alway want to be a football coach, economics major (wanted to be investment banker) got injured his junior yr on the football team, helped out that year as a coach then following senior yr he was like “man I really like this' '.
+Identify with this profession: did not always want to be a football coach, economics major (wanted to be investment banker) got injured his junior yr on the football team, helped out that year as a coach then following senior yr he was like “man I really like this.”
 He knew bcuz he was a “student coach” the investment and time went into the job.
 That’s when he made the decision to try and become a college football coach.
 The type of job and responsibilities involves a lot of time (very time consuming).

 His Why: “ I love coaching football” not about the money for him, love working with the young men on the squad and impacting lives, that's what makes him happy abt this job.
-“Even the guys who don’t play here for 4 years, I try to have an impact on them as much as i can” . loves having the opportunity to help young people and teaching them to mature to become grownups.
-“Winning games is awesome but seeing guys do good things outside of football is also awesome”.
+“Even the guys who don’t play here for 4 years, I try to have an impact on them as much as I can.” loves having the opportunity to help young people and teaching them to mature to become grownups.
+“Winning games is awesome but seeing guys do good things outside of football is also awesome.”

 mentor/support: former defensive coordinator John Perin (recruited me to come play for BSC), still calls him to this day to ask questions not just abt football but life in general.
 Support system is definitely family.
 His wife and parents.
 Likes to complain/vent a lot abt what went on at work to his wife.
 Dislikes when she takes the opposing side.
 “Keeps me in check”.